 That includes completing college applications not only with their kids, but for them.
 In fact, 62% of parents completed applications for their child in according to an Inside Higher Ed survey.

 Talk to Them Directly

 Parents carry a ton of influence.
 Instead of relying on the student alone to share information with parents (or them to lurk on the student’s behalf), communicate with them directly.

-Invite them to be an active part of the admissions process by creating a separate section of your website for parents.
-Update your RFI form to ask for their email address and phone number, so you can email and text them about deadlines, financial aid and other topics of interest.
+Invite them to be a part of the admissions process by creating a separate section of your website, exclusively for parents and guardians.
+Update your RFI form and webchat playbooks to ask for their email address and phone number.
+This way, you can email and text them about deadlines, financial aid, and other topics of interest.

 Give helicopter parents a helicopter pad.
 Design specific communication for parents.
 Take advantage of the rare opportunity where someone can’t wait to hear from you.

 Gen Z students tend to be their parents’ best friends.
 It’s much harder for parents to cut the cord when they’ve spent so much time with their kids.
 When they come to your campus, be aware of that trepidation.
 You might know everything is going to be alright, but it makes sense to empathize with someone who is watching their baby bird leave the nest.

 Along with being empathetic towards parents, you also should be there for them as a direct line of communication.
 If parents are comfortable with you, they’ll be comfortable steering their child in your direction.
 Because parents are very involved (and influential) during sophomore and junior years of high school, reach out early to have the greatest impact.

 Sometimes the parents of Gen Z students are students themselves.
 Many of the personality traits listed here can help you reach parents and attract them to your institution for their own educational journey.